-Staff at Nishkam Primary School are trained to look after pupils in their care.
+Staff are trained to look after pupils in their care.
 Staff have a duty to intervene to prevent pupils from hurting themselves or others.
-If a member of staff ever needs to intervene physically they will follow the school's Positive Handling Procedures.
+If a member of staff ever needs to intervene physically, they will follow the school's Positive Handling Procedures.
 Only staff trained in the pre-emotive and responsive positive handling strategy techniques of TEAM TEACH will use physical intervention techniques with children when necessary.